leo-lightfoot/GreenAcquisition/Readme.md

 1. **Acquirer Classification**:
    - Calculate carbon intensity as the ratio of GHG emissions to annual sales
-   - Companies in the top quantile (lowest emissions) are classified as "Green"
+   - Companies in the top quartile (25% lowest emissions) are classified as "Green"
    - Remaining companies are classified as "Brown"

 2. **Target Classification**: